ericdvlpr/ericdvlpr/README.md

   - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
   - 🎓 &nbsp; Bachelor degree holder.
-  - 💼 &nbsp; I’m currently working on Full Stack Development projects .
+  - 💼 &nbsp; I’m currently working on Full Stack Development projects.
-  - 🌱 &nbsp; Learning more about Frontend Developement  .
+  - 🌱 &nbsp; Learning more about Frontend Development.
   - ✍️ &nbsp; Pursuing Gaming as a hobby

 </div>